-Anna Ovsyanikova is a concert violinist regularly performing as a soloist, chamber and orchestral musician.
+Anna Ovsyanikova is a classical violinist regularly performing as a soloist, chamber and orchestral musician.

 Originally from Russia, at the age of 16 Anna Ovsyanikova made her international debut in Germany and went on to study in the UK, completing her studies at the Royal Academy of Music for Masters where she graduated from the Masters programme with distinction and DipRAM – the highest possible award.
 She is also an alumna of Birmingham Conservatoire and Rimsky-Korsakov Pre Conservatory of Music in St. Petersburg, Russia.

-Anna has worked with several gifted pianists including Sally Wigan, Chris Hotson, Julia Sinani, Evelyne Berezovky, Chryssa Kasma and Sunwook Kim.
+Anna has worked with several pianists including Chris Hotson, Julia Sinani, Evelyne Berezovky, Chryssa Kasma and Sunwook Kim.

 She regularly performs as part of various violin and piano duos, and with them has toured the UK, France, Switzerland, Gibraltar, Corsica, Spain, Portugal, USA, Canada and the Caribbean Islands.

-Violinist Anna Ovsyanikova and pianist Chris Hotson came across composer Mathieu Crickboom (1871–1947) while doing the research on dedicatees of Ysaye’s 6 violin solo sonatas.
-Following a thorough research of libraries in Belgium and Netherlands, they have found rare and out of print scores by Mathieu Crickboom.
+Anna Ovsyanikova came across composer Mathieu Crickboom (1871–1947) while researching the dedicatees of Ysaÿe’s 6 violin solo sonatas.
+Having been in contact with libraries in Belgium and Netherlands, she has found rare and out of print scores by Mathieu Crickboom.

-None of Crickboom’s music was ever recorded before – there were several public performances of his works during his time however not many artists include his compositions in their recitals currently.
-Anna and Chris have studied and performed all the pieces by Crickboom available and they currently prepare to record a CD of his music.
+None of Crickboom’s music was ever recorded – there were several public performances of his works during his time however not many artists include his compositions in their recitals currently.
+Anna started her PhD at the Royal College of Music on the legacy of Mathieu Crickboom in 2017.
+She is currently working on an online catalogue of all his compositions.

 Anna records regularly with a range of orchestras and ensembles.

-As well as having made several recordings of chamber music, Anna has featured on a number of film soundtracks including “Assassin’s Creed”, “Joud”, “Marry Me” and “Deserter”.
+Anna has featured on a number of film soundtracks including “Assassin’s Creed”, “Alien:Covenant”, “Overlord”, “What They Had” and “Dream Horse”.
 As part of London Contemporary Orchestra, Anna was on Apple’s 30th anniversary video directed and shot by Jake and Ridley Scott.
+With LCO she has also appeared on Thom Yorke’s album “Anima” and Frank Ocean’s “Blond”.

 Anna has over 12 years of teaching experience both in Russia and in the UK.
 Having seen the different sides of both systems Anna has found her own way in passing on the great traditions of the Russian school of playing without the pressure and other negative aspects she experienced herself.